Combining Predictions of Auto Insurance Claims

-Let $n$ be the number of policies and subscript $i$ correspond to the $i$-th policy.
-Denote $y_{i}$ as the claim cost and $\hat{y}_{i}$ as the predicted claim cost for the $i$-th policy.
-We consider the following five measurements of the prediction accuracy of $\{\hat{y}_{i}\}_{i=1}^{n}$.
+Let $n_e$ be the number of policies in the evaluation set.
+Denote $y_{i}$ and $\hat{y}_{i}$ as the claim cost and the predicted claim cost, respectively, for the $i$-th policy.
+We consider the following five measures of the prediction accuracy of $\{\hat{y}_{i}\}_{i=1}^{n_e}$.

-\paragraph*{Gini index}
+\subsubsection{Gini Index}

 Gini index \citep{gini1912variabilita}, based on the ordered Lorenz curve, is a well-accepted tool for evaluating the performance of auto insurance claim predictions.
 There are many variants of the Gini index.
 The one we utilize here is slightly different from those considered in \citet{frees2014insurance}.